-Best Management Practices (BMPs) - Activities, facilities, designs, measures or procedures used to manage stormwater impacts from Regulated Activities, to meet State Water Quality Requirements, to promote groundwater recharge, and to otherwise meet the purposes of this Chapter.
-Stormwater BMPs are commonly grouped into one of two broad categories or measures: "non-structural" or "structural".
-"Non-structural" BMPs are measures referred to as operational and/or behavior-related practices that attempt to minimize the contact of pollutants with stormwater runoff whereas "structural" BMPs are measures that consist of a physical device or practice that is installed to capture and treat stormwater runoff.
-"Structural" BMPs include, but are not limited to, a wide variety of practices and devices, from large-scale wet ponds and constructed wetlands, to small-scale underground treatment systems, infiltration facilities, filter strips, low impact design, bioretention, wet ponds, permeable paving, grassed swales, riparian or forested buffers, sand filters, detention basins, and manufactured devices.
+Best Management Practices (BMPs) - Activities, facilities, designs, measures, or procedures used to manage stormwater impacts from Regulated Activities, to meet State Water Quality Requirements, to promote groundwater recharge, and to otherwise meet the purposes of this Chapter.
+Stormwater BMPs are commonly grouped into one of two broad categories or measures: non-structural or structural:

+- Non-structural BMPs are measures referred to as operational and/or behavior-related practices that attempt to minimize the contact of pollutants with stormwater runoff. - Structural BMPs are measures that consist of a physical device or practice that is installed to capture and treat stormwater runoff, and include, but are not limited to, a wide variety of practices and devices, from large-scale retention (wet) ponds and constructed wetlands, to small-scale underground treatment systems, infiltration facilities, filter strips, low impact design, bioretention, wet ponds, permeable paving, grassed swales, riparian or forested buffers, sand filters, detention basins, and manufactured devices.

-BMP Manual - The Pennsylvania Stormwater Best Management Practices Manual as published by the Department of Environmental Protection, Bureau of Watershed Management, document number: 363-0300-002, effective date: December 30, 2006, and as revised.
+BMP Manual - The Pennsylvania Stormwater Best Management Practices Manual as published by the Pennsylvania Department of Environmental Protection, Bureau of Watershed Management, document number: 363-0300-002, effective date: December 30, 2006, and as revised.
+Refer also to the Pennsylvania Post-Construction Stormwater Management (PCSM) Manual.